Should You Invest With More Than One Mutual Fund Company?

 But should every investor spread assets among multiple financial firms or is the decision made on a case-by-case basis?
 What are some good reasons for investing in more than one mutual fund company?

-Why and When to Hold Investment Assets at More Than One Firm
+Why and When to Use Multiple Investment Companies

 Are Mutual Fund Investors Covered for Investment Losses?